 I would recommend finding a recipe you like and just omitting the nuts.
 Just because they are in a recipe doesn't mean you have to use them.

 The posted recipe sounds yummy.
 But if you already have a favorite recipe that includes nuts, you don't have to put them in.
-The recipe will still be good.

 Here's an idea for even quicker cookie whip-ups, although they do not have raisins in the mix, you could add them to taste when making up the cookies.